HereComesTheMoon/Neetcode/notes.md

 - What's the difference between append, extend?
 - How do you initialise a HashMap? ie. without ".insert" notation, similar to ``let v = vec![1,2,3]``, just for hashmaps or hashsets
 - What's the equivalent of ``printf("%3d", val);``?
+- Which values can be used as keys when hashing?
+Which trait does this depend on?